Updated: Oct 16, 2021

 "I want my mother to always be happy as the first wish.
 Secondly, I want the wish that I never forget whatever I study or whatever knowledge I gather in life.
-The third wish is that my skills always keep increasing and at a fast rate and never stop increasing or decreasing.
+The third wish is that my skills always keep increasing and at a fast rate and never stop increasing.
 I want to keep learning and keep learning fast."

 What do your parents think about the Mentorship program so far?
 Is there anything particular that they like?
 Anything that they don’t like?
 Anything they want to change?

 There is nothing my parents would change about this program.
 They both are very supportive and are very happy that I am a part of this program.

 What are the things you struggle with the most?
 How has the mentorship program and more specifically your mentor helped you in those?
 Do you find yourself improving in these fields now?

 Let me think.
 (Takes a moment) Yes, I remember that I had shared with you regarding my struggle with memorizing stuff and you had given me tips and tricks to study and memorize my lessons.
 I follow them even now and they have been very helpful.